Evidence Level

 Sleep onset latency — modest effect in adults

-Ferracioli-Oda 2013 meta-analysis (PLOS One): melatonin reduces sleep onset latency by ~7 minutes and increases total sleep time by ~8 minutes vs placebo.
-Cruz-Sanabria 2024 (J Pineal Res 76:e12985, PMID 38888087) dose-response meta-analysis: effect peaks at 4 mg/day administered 3 hours before bedtime.
-Honest framing: effect smaller than benzodiazepines or Z-drugs, but with much better safety profile.
+In primary sleep disorders, melatonin reduces sleep onset latency by approximately 7 minutes and increases total sleep time by approximately 8 minutes vs placebo — effect sizes that are statistically significant but clinically modest.
+Dose-response analyses indicate effect peaks at 4 mg/day administered 3 hours before bedtime.
+Honest framing: effect is much smaller than benzodiazepines or Z-drugs, but with a far better long-term safety profile.

-Cochrane review supports melatonin for jet lag, particularly when crossing 5+ time zones eastward.
-Standard protocol: 0.5–3 mg at destination bedtime starting day of arrival, continuing 2–5 days.
+Cochrane review supports melatonin for jet lag, particularly when crossing 5+ time zones eastward (the direction with the worst circadian disruption).
+Standard protocol: 0.5-3 mg at destination bedtime starting day of arrival, continuing for 2-5 days.
 Reduces jet lag severity (fatigue, daytime drowsiness, sleep disturbance) and accelerates circadian re-entrainment.
 One of the few sleep applications where melatonin's evidence is robust and consensus-supported.

 Shift work sleep disorder

 Modest evidence for daytime sleep improvement in night-shift workers when taken before daytime sleep periods.
 Effect is on subjective sleep quality and total daytime sleep duration.
-Doesn't fully resolve circadian misalignment — adjunct to bright-light therapy and proper sleep hygiene rather than standalone solution.
-AAFP guidelines include melatonin as reasonable option.
+Doesn't fully resolve circadian misalignment — best used as adjunct to bright-light therapy and proper sleep hygiene rather than a standalone solution.
+AAFP guidelines include melatonin as a reasonable option for shift work sleep disorder.

-Eye health and AMD — observational only (caveat important)
+Eye health and AMD — observational signal only

-Jeong 2024 (JAMA Ophthalmol 142:648-654, PMID 38842832) retrospective cohort of 121,523 adults aged 50+ in TriNetX EMR database: melatonin use associated with 58% lower AMD development risk and 56% lower nonexudative-to-exudative progression risk.
-Critical caveat: observational only, not an RCT.
+A large retrospective cohort of 121,523 adults aged 50+ found melatonin use associated with 58% lower age-related macular degeneration (AMD) development risk and 56% lower nonexudative-to-exudative progression risk.
+Critical caveat: this is observational data only, not a controlled trial.
 Hypothesis-generating, not causally established.
-Mechanism: melatonin is produced locally in retina, declines with age, has antioxidant + anti-VEGF activity.
+Mechanism plausibility: melatonin is produced locally in retina, declines with age, and has antioxidant and anti-VEGF activity.

 Preoperative anxiety reduction

-Multiple meta-analyses show melatonin (3-5 mg, 60-90 min preoperatively) reduces preoperative anxiety scores comparable to midazolam in some studies, with less postoperative grogginess.
-Reasonable option for surgical anxiety, particularly in older adults where benzodiazepine grogginess is undesirable.
-Effect on postoperative pain and opioid requirement also reported but less consistent.
+Pooled analyses show melatonin (3-5 mg, 60-90 min preoperatively) reduces preoperative anxiety scores comparable to midazolam in some studies, with less postoperative grogginess.
+A reasonable option for surgical anxiety, particularly in older adults where benzodiazepine grogginess is undesirable.
+Effects on postoperative pain and opioid requirement have also been reported but with less consistent data.

-Multiple RCTs in chemotherapy and radiotherapy patients show modest reductions in cancer-related fatigue with melatonin (typically 20-40 mg/day, much higher than sleep doses).
-Mechanism via antioxidant, anti-inflammatory, and circadian effects.
-Italian oncologist Paolo Lissoni's research program contributed much of this evidence — independent replication exists but is limited.
+Multiple trials in chemotherapy and radiotherapy patients show modest reductions in cancer-related fatigue with melatonin at typically 20-40 mg/day — much higher than sleep doses.
+Mechanism involves antioxidant, anti-inflammatory, and circadian effects.
+Italian oncologist Paolo Lissoni's research program contributed much of this evidence; independent replication exists but remains limited.
+Best framed as adjunctive supportive care, not a cancer treatment.

 Migraine prevention — preliminary

-Small RCTs report 3 mg melatonin nightly reduces migraine frequency comparable to amitriptyline 25 mg with fewer side effects.
-Evidence base smaller than for established preventives like topiramate or CGRP antagonists.
-Reasonable adjunct for those preferring melatonin's safety profile, but not first-line per current guidelines.
+Smaller trials report 3 mg melatonin nightly reduces migraine frequency comparable to amitriptyline 25 mg with fewer side effects.
+Evidence base is smaller than for established preventives like topiramate or CGRP antagonists.
+A reasonable adjunct for those preferring melatonin's safety profile, but not first-line per current migraine prevention guidelines.

-Cohen 2017 analysis found 71% of US melatonin supplements deviated by ≥10% from label claim, with content ranging from -83% to +478%.
-Many retail tablets contain 5-10 mg — far above physiological doses.
-Recommendation: choose USP-verified products and start at 0.5-1 mg.
+An independent quality analysis found 71% of US melatonin supplements deviated by ≥10% from label claim, with actual content ranging from -83% to +478% of the labeled amount.
+Many retail tablets contain 5-10 mg — far above physiological doses (0.3-1 mg).
+Practical recommendation: choose USP-verified products and start at 0.5-1 mg.
 Higher doses do not produce stronger sleep effects and may cause next-day grogginess.

 Mechanism of action